There are a lot of scary things out there --

 The Mighty Diamonds defeated the Foys in seven games to win the

 BVL World Series.
 The final out (a Pedro

 still-famous cry of “It’s all over!” ¶

 Of note, according to the Ruscitti

 or the Village Voice Puerto Rican Bon Vivant Strat-o-matic Winter

 Baseball League.
-The name was shortened the following year. ¶
+The name was shortened a year later. ¶

 The simple version of Strat-o-matic was used during the early years.